Family Camping Sonoma County in Sugarloaf Ridge State Park

 where to go camping sonoma county

 After we got our GeoPro trailer in late 2018, our favorite way to spend time off was to take it to another part of Northern California and explore.
 This year, on Presidents’ Day weekend, we hooked up the trailer and spent three days in Sugarloaf Ridge State Park in Sonoma County.
 It was so lovely, and we’ve often reminisced about it since.
-Here’s why we loved it so:
+Here’s why we loved camping Sonoma County so much:

 1. The location

-We chose this state park because it’s an easy drive of less than two hours from Sacramento.
+We chose Sugarloaf Ridge State Park because it’s an easy drive of less than two hours from Sacramento.
 It’s near Sonoma-area wineries and restaurants, which we plan to take advantage of when we stay here again, but once you’re in the park, it feels far away from civilization.

 2. Kid-friendly campground